Quickstart

 # ]

 is a non-schema-defined field.
-You can include them either as keys in the magic$meta
+You can include them as keys in the magic $meta

-, or directly use it like a schema-defined field, such ascolor
+, or directly use them like schema-defined fields, such as color

 - Java